DataDog/documentation/content/en/dashboards/sharing/shared_dashboards.md

 ### Dashboards cannot be shared by deactivated users

 Shared dashboards must be shared by an active user within your organization.
 If the sharer is deactivated, the shared dashboard automatically enters a **Paused** state and cannot be reenabled until an active user claims it.
-The shared dashboard URL and configuration options are preserved during the Paused state.
+The shared dashboard URL and configuration options are preserved during the paused state.

 ### Not all widget types are available